bbauska/LFS173x/README.md

     many encryption envelopes), and to what endpoint the message should be sent.

-## Chapter 7 Overview -- Mobile Wallets {#chapter-7-overview-mobile-wallets .unnumbered}
+## Chapter 7 Overview -- Mobile Wallets

 Mobile wallets are a crucial part of the Aries ecosystem, providing people with a user-friendly, convenient way to receive credentials that